postech-group-38/tech-challenge/README.md

     or

     ```
-    $ cd ./deployments && docker-compose up
+    $ docker-compose -f "deployments/docker-compose.yml" up
     ```

+## Running only database with docker-compose

+1. To run the application with a database, use the following command:

+    ```
+    $ make up_db
+    ```
+    or

+    ```
+    $ docker-compose  -f "deployments/docker-compose.yml" up -d --build mongodb
+    ```

 > Note: By default the port number it runs on is **8080**.

-3. To stop the application, please use the following command:
+1. To stop the application/databse, use the following command:

     ```
     $ make stop